Italian Libya

 From 1911 until the establishment of a unified colony in 1934, the territory of the two colonies was sometimes referred to as "Italian Libya" or Italian North Africa (Africa Settentrionale Italiana, or ASI).
 Both names were also used after the unification, with Italian Libya becoming the official name of the newly combined colony.
+Through its history, various infrastructure projects, most notably roads, railways and villages were set up, as well as archeology.
 It had a population of around 150,000 Italians.

-The Italian colonies of Tripolitania and Cyrenaica were taken by Italy from the Ottoman Empire during the Italo-Turkish War of 1911-1912, and run by Italian governors.
+The Italian colonies of Tripolitania and Cyrenaica were taken by Italy from the Ottoman Empire during the Italo-Turkish War of 1911–1912, and run by Italian governors.
 In 1923, indigenous rebels associated with the Senussi Order organized the Libyan resistance movement against Italian settlement in Libya, mainly in Cyrenaica.
-The rebellion was put down by Italian forces in 1932, after the so-called "pacification campaign", which resulted in the deaths of a quarter of Cyrenaica's population.
+The rebellion was put down by Italian forces in 1932, after the pacification campaign, which resulted in the deaths of a quarter of Cyrenaica's population.
 In 1934, the colonies were unified by governor Italo Balbo, with Tripoli as the capital.
+In 1937, the colony was divided into four provinces, and two years later the coastal provinces became a part of metropolitan Italy as the Fourth Shore.

 During World War II, Italian Libya became the setting for the North African Campaign.
 Although the Italians were defeated there by the Allies in 1943, many of the Italian settlers still remained in Libya.
 Libya was administered by the United Kingdom and France until its independence in 1951, though Italy did not officially relinquish its claim until the 1947 Paris Peace Treaty.